-Clock speeds are fairly constant per vCPU, however Google has cloud regions containing the last several Intel CPU architectures.
-Some game customers have found speed improvements of up to 20% on Linux when compiling with architecture- specific flags and running their servers in regions that offer CPUs from those families.
+Clock speeds are fairly constant per vCPU, but Google has cloud regions that contain the last several Intel CPU architectures.
+Some game customers have found speed improvements of up to 20% on Linux when compiling with architecture-specific flags and running their servers in regions that offer CPUs from those families.
 This consistency of vCPU speed also lends itself to a scale-out instead of scale- up approach to CPU-intensive tasks.
 When possible, use worker threads and parallelize your code to allow it to use several CPUs, instead of needing more cycles from a few CPUs.

 Although there is a charge for traffic egress, there is no charge for ingress.
 Consider asymmetric communication patterns that use a higher update rate for packets from the client than packets from the server.
 Many times the effect of a lower server-update rate can be mitigated with interpolation or extrapolation.
 A suggested primer on these topics is this game networking series from Glenn Fieldler's site, Gaffer on Games.
 In addition, if your client and server's marshalling/serialization code can be made sufficiently efficient, consider using packet compression to keep your packet size small.

 Analytics events and logging optimization